Sketched Shapes for Word, PowerPoint, and Excel

 Tips and Tricks

-If you’re working on a bunch of sketches, rather than applying a sketchy style to each shape as you go, you can set the sketchy shape styles as your default shape.
+If you’re working on a bunch of sketches, rather than applying a sketched style to each shape as you go, you can set the sketched shape styles as your default shape.

-This will make it so that every new shape you create has the same sketchy style applied.
+This will make it so that every new shape you create has the same sketched style applied.

 Want some sketched out icons?

 Insert an icon, select it, then use Office’s Convert to Shape feature to turn your icons into Office shapes.
-Then you can apply any sketchy style you want.
+Then you can apply any sketched style you want.

 Want some scribbles?

-Use a free form shape to draw a line, then apply a sketchy style to it.
+Use a free form shape to draw a line, then apply a sketched style to it.